ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

 ## Configuring Brocade vRouter (Vyatta)
 {: #configure-brocade}

-To configure the Brocade vRouter (Vyatta) follow these steps:
+To configure the Brocade vRouter (Vyatta), follow these steps:

 1. SSH into the appliance by using the root password that is found on the Device Details screen.
 2. Type 'Configure' to enter the configuration mode and follow the steps in the subsequent sections.

-### Setting up Interfaces
+### Setting up interfaces

 You configure the bond interfaces on both Brocade vRouters (Vyatta) to be linked to the subnets in the environment.
-You need to replace the VLANs (1101, 1102, and 1103) with the corresponding VLANs in your environment.
-Also, note that instructions that are made with '<>' must be replaced with your environment’s details (with the '<>' removed).
+You need to replace the VLANs (1101, 1102, and 1103) with the corresponding VLANs in your environment. **Note:** Instructions that are made with '<>' must be replaced with your environment’s details (with the '<>' removed).

 Use the following commands to configure the bond interfaces on the Brocade vRouters (Vyatta).
 You must be in `configure` mode.